Funding For Your Hypnotherapy Treatment

 • I’m self-employed

-Being self employed and having a patient not show up is preventing me from earning my living.
-I can only treat one patient at a time, so if a patient does not attend their appointment, I have lost the revenue for that appointment space.
+Being self employed and having a client not show up is preventing me from earning my living.
+I can only treat one client at a time, so if a client does not attend their appointment, I have lost the revenue for that appointment space.

 I have created a 24 hours notice cancellation policy for any changes in appointment times.
 This gives me a reasonable opportunity to allocate another patient into that ‘lost one hour appointment space’.